cadapi/ts_app_quick_print_drawings/README.md

 TS_app_QuickPrintDrawings
 =========================

-The master is always for the lates Tekla Strucutres version
+The master is always for the latest Tekla Strucutres version